Phase I Service Changes and Pedestrian Safety Improvements, August 2019

 - Brings people closer to Boeddeker Park, Tenderloin Police Station and affordable housing

-Pedestrian Safety Improvements and Parking Changes starting in August
+Pedestrian Safety Improvements and Parking Changes

 - Extending bus zones at eight bus stops so buses can pull to the curb completely, making it easier for customers to board.
 This will remove some parking spaces.